Are you ready to question everything you’ve been taught about mental health? Liberation starts here…

 Psychology and psychiatry has a racist and colonial past that stretches into the present-day and perpetuates horrific acts of violence on racialised communities.
 Without a critical approach that challenges our understanding of mental illness, and the role that oppression plays in mental distress, therapists become complicit in causing and maintaining systemic violence.
 Liberatory practice questions the colonial lens through which therapy is taught, the power differential in the therapeutic relationship and the limitations of Western therapy compared to indigenous and community-based ways of healing.
 It’s an unshakable commitment to disrupt and unlearn.

-We work with racialised practitioners and allies who are interested in building a more radical approach into their work.
-We provide guidance on anti-oppressive interventions and approaches and actively support colleagues to reduce harm in their practice.
-We also guide practitioners on how to provide culturally responsive support and work with multiple marginalised identities.
+We work with racialised practitioners and allies who are interested in building a more radical and justice-based approach into their practice.
+We offer guidance on anti-oppressive interventions and approaches and actively support colleagues to reduce harm in their practice.
+We also guide practitioners on how to provide culturally attuned support and work with multiple marginalised identities.
+Contact us to book a 121 session or you can sign up to join our monthly group here.

 Training and consultancy